 In addition, if your high school student is facing mental or physical challenges, consider allowing the school to communicate with external support such as psychiatrists, therapists, and primary care physicians so that they can create an effective support network.
 Make the presumption of good will, that every adult at school has the best interests of your child at heart.

 #3.
 Responding to emotion with more emotion.

-This article, by Blyth-Templeton Academy Head of School Lee Palmer, originally appeared in the Huffington Post on April 20, 2017.
+A version of this article, by Blyth-Templeton Academy Chief Innovation Officer Lee Palmer, originally appeared in the Huffington Post on April 20, 2017.